multiscale/ymmsl-python/docs/ymmsl_python.rst

 corresponding to those sections in the file.
 Attribute `name` is an :class:`ymmsl.Identifier` object.

+Note that conduits are optional, you may have a model that consists of only one component and no conduits at all.
+In YAML, you can write this by omitting the conduits attribute.
+In Python, you can also omit the conduits argument when constructing a Model.
+In both cases, the ``conduits`` attribute will be an empty list.

 .. code-block:: python
     :caption: Accessing the model